HumanCellAtlas/dcp-community/rfcs/text/0000-data-processing-robustness.md

 - The most each component determine and reports compliance to these principles need to be defined.

 ### Prior work:
-- [The Harmful Consequences of the Robustness Principle](https://tools.ietf.org/html/draft-iab-protocol-maintenance-03) Despite the name, this IETF draft very much supports a premise of this RFC, which is to not attempt process unexpected data, rather skip and move on.
+- [The Harmful Consequences of the Robustness Principle](https://tools.ietf.org/html/draft-iab-protocol-maintenance-03) - Despite the name, this IETF draft very much supports a premise of this RFC, which is to not attempt process unexpected data, rather skip and move on in a principled manner.